-Welcome from the headmaster
+Welcome from the head teacher

-We plan rich and memorable learning experiences by combining Christian values, global dimensions in learning, and Rights Respecting School approaches to create innovative programmes of learning.
+We plan rich and memorable experiences by combining Christian values, global dimensions in learning, and Rights Respecting School approaches to create innovative programmes of learning.
 This approach values art, performance, music, cultural development, and sport equally as important as STEM* subject studies.

 Our pupils come from over 40 different countries and more than half speak English as an additional language.
 They characteristically develop into thoughtful, confident and articulate global citizens with a strong sense of social justice and youth leadership.
 They influence school life through the school council and house captain systems.